ORNL/DataFed/doc_source/source/system/overview.rst

 could range from inexpensive magnetic disks to high-speed solid state drives or even archival-quality geographically distribute storage systems.
 Local administrators control repository policies and determine which DataFed users can utilize a repository by granting (or revoking) repository allocations.
-These local administrative policies and actions have impact on DataFed on repositories at other facilities.
+These local administrative policies and actions have no impact on DataFed on repositories at other facilities.

 Figure 2 shows a DataFed repository in isolation; however, a host facility would typically integrate their DataFed repositories with their own local storage and compute resources.
 For example, a facility would likely have additional